-For my best packing tips to help even the most fashion-loving jetsetter fit her things in a carry on bag, check out this post.
-I’ve also put together all my packing must-haves in this printable packing checklist – all yours to download!
-Same goes for packing beauty products – I’ve got you covered.
+If you need more help, I’ve also put together all my packing must-haves in my free printable travel planners – all yours to download!
+Same goes for how to pack makeup for travel – I’ve got you covered.

 6. Check Your Plane’s Seat Maps Ahead of Time